Dry weather drags Mercury net profit down $21 million

 Mercury said it was now looking at EBITDAF for the year of $500m from an earlier forecast of $510m.

-"This reflects an expected 170 GWh decrease in full year generation to 3,900 GWh due to dry weather conditions in the Taupo catchment in H2-FY2020 to date," it said.
+"This reflects an expected 170 GWh decrease in full-year generation to 3,900 GWh due to dry weather conditions in the Taupo catchment in H2-FY2020 to date," it said.

 It was Whineray's last interim result at Mercury before he heads to Fonterra to take up an executive position there.